20 g Ground Coriander or 15g smoked paprika

-- When on the nozzle tie a good knot with the butcher’s twine approx. 1″ in from end of casing.
-When filling into nozzle this knot will form a ‘stop’ for the mixture.
+- Tie a good knot with the butcher’s twine approx. 1″ in from end of casing.
+When filling from nozzle this knot will form a ‘stop’ for the mixture.

 - Have 4 x 12 inch lengths of twine ready for each length of casing.